sriram-siv/x-wing/Assets/notes.md

 Each move should get a unique id - a simple incrementing int should do

 Drop template should look at the ships own movement flags

+Should log at end of move, not beginning - so that the last move is captured